bboy114crew/blog-gastby/content/posts/2021-05-05---Code-Splitting-React.md

 ## Notes

-Another thing which we won't cover in this workshop, but you should look into later, is using the `webpackChunkName` magic comment which will allow webpack to place common modules in the same chunk.
+The `webpackChunkName` magic comment which will allow webpack to place common modules in the same chunk.
 This is good for components which you want loaded together in the same chunk (to reduce multiple requests for multiple modules which will likely be needed together).